Find partnership terms by letter

 Example:

 To test the incrementality of a new newsletter design, Cole ran a holdout test with two subject groups.
-He found the new design increased click through rates by 6%.
+He found that the new design increased click-through rates by 6 per cent, demonstrating the significant impact of the redesign on user engagement.

 Noun